 Partnership Offers Free Cancer Screenings for Eligible Women

 Deaths from breast and cervical cancer have been drastically reduced through routine screenings and prompt treatments; however, all too often women postpone these life-saving measures for financial reasons.
-A new partnership between Coffey Health System and the Kansas Department of Health & Environment’s Early Detection Works program brings free breast and cervical cancer screenings for uninsured women throughout the area who meet the programs guidelines.
+A partnership between Coffey Health System and the Kansas Department of Health & Environment’s Early Detection Works program brings free breast and cervical cancer screenings for uninsured women throughout the area who meet the programs guidelines.

 The program pays for breast and cervical screenings for low-income Kansas women who are between the ages of 40 and 64 who do not have insurance or have insurance with high unmet deductibles.
 If something abnormal is found, EDW will pay for additional testing and treatment will be referred to SRS for Medicaid coverage under the Breast and Cervical Cancer Treatment Act of 2000.